prometheus-operator/runbooks/content/runbooks/kubernetes/KubeHpaMaxedOut.md

 If using basic metrics like CPU/Memory then ensure to set proper values for `requests`.
 For memory based scaling ensure there are no memory leaks.
-If using custom metrics then tine tune how app scales accordingly to it.
+If using custom metrics then fine tune how app scales accordingly to it.

 Use performance tests to see how the app scales.